seojuice

 "The data in Search Console comes directly from Google.
 It's the most accurate source available for understanding how your site performs in Google Search."

-From Google's own Search Console Help documentation.
+From Google's Search Console Help documentation.

 Setting Up the GSC API With a Service Account